haileytapia/portfolio/NetZeroSolvesEnergyCrisis.md

 Energy is an essential part of modern life, powering our homes, transportation, and industries.
 However, the world's heavy reliance on fossil fuels has led to a global energy crisis, with supply shortages and coal usage contributing to negative environmental effects such as climate change.

-This article explores the link between the energy and climate crises and the need to go net zero.
+This article explores the link between the energy and climate crises and the need to go net zero in the following topics:

 - TOC
 {:toc}